x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mailboxes-receiving-exceeding-limits-report.md

 > [!NOTE]
 > The chart is limited to showing the top 10 mailboxes.
 If you’d like to see more mailboxes, you’ll have to filter/search differently.

+[image]

+1. Click **Export** to download the data as a csv.

+2. Click **Share** to share the details with others.

+3. Select a mailbox address to view in detail the mailbox owner’s contact information.
+Contact the mailbox owner to understand why they are receiving so much email, so they can reduce their mail volume and have a better experience.